 Heat oven to 350°F with rack set in middle position.
 Line baking sheets with parchment paper.

-Whisk together flour, cocoa powder, salt, baking soda, and baking powder in a medium bowl; set aside.
+Whisk together flour, cocoa powder, baking soda, baking powder, and salt in a bowl; set aside.

 In the bowl of a stand mixer fitted with the paddle attachment, cream butter, granulated sugar, and brown sugar at medium-high speed until light and fluffy; scraping down sides of the bowl as needed.

 Add eggs and vanilla and beat at medium speed until combined.
-Add half of the flour mixture to mixer and beat at low until nearly combined, add remaining flour mixture and mix until just combined.
-Add raspberries, chocolate, and millet to mixer and mix just to combine.
+Add half of the flour mixture to mixer and beat at low speed until nearly combined, add remaining flour mixture and mix until just combined.
+Add chocolate, raspberries, and millet to dough and mix just to combine.

 Working with 3 tablespoons (#20 scoop) of dough at a time, scoop dough onto prepared baking sheets set 2-inches apart.